 Furthermore, any metadata associated with contributions made while using Radicle (including your git username and, potentially, your email address if it’s associated with your git username) may be replicated and stored around the world.

-At Radicle Foundation, we take user rights and privacy seriously - and this philosophy is built into each one of our projects.
-We have limited the data collected to the absolute minimum we need to enable the projects to work for the user.
-Our third-party service providers assure us that they take the appropriate security measures to prevent access to our newsletter subscriber list for any purpose other than our purpose of using it to inform supporters of our projects’ progress.
+The Radicle Foundation takes user rights and privacy seriously - and this philosophy is built into each one of the projects it supports.
+The Foundation has limited the data collected to the absolute minimum it needs to enable the projects to work for the user.

-As a Radicle newsletter subscriber and a contributor to the Radicle Community Matrix, you have the right to information, correction, limitation of data processing, deletion of personal data, objection, revocation of the declaration of consent under data protection law for the future and data transferability within the framework of the data protection law applicable to you and to the extent provided for therein (such as in the case of the GDPR).
-Please note that while we can delete your data from our Radicle Matrix homeserver, this does not apply to the data on Matrix servers run by others, including, potentially, the homeserver where you have your Matrix account.
+MailChimp makes the assurance that they take the appropriate security measures to prevent access to the Radicle newsletter subscriber list for any purpose other than the purpose of using it to inform supporters of Radicle’s progress.
+Furthermore, as a Radicle newsletter subscriber and a contributor to the Radicle Community Matrix, you have the right to information, correction, limitation of data processing, deletion of personal data, objection, revocation of the declaration of consent under data protection law for the future and data transferability within the framework of the data protection law applicable to you and to the extent provided for therein (such as in the case of the GDPR).
+Please note that while the Foundation can delete your data from the Radicle Matrix homeserver, this does not apply to the data on Matrix servers run by others, including, potentially, the homeserver where you have your Matrix account.

 In addition, you have the right to assert your claims in court or to file a complaint with the responsible data protection authority.
 Switzerland's competent data protection authority is the Federal Data Protection and Information Commissioner.

-However, because of Radicle’s peer-to-peer, gossip-based infrastructure, the deletion or editing of any contributions you make to your or other repositories on the Radicle Network and any personal data made available to the public in this regard (see above: Data in P2P and Blockchain Infrastructures) cannot be (fully) enforced.
+However, because of the Radicle Network’s peer-to-peer, gossip-based infrastructure, the deletion or editing of any contributions you make to your or other repositories on the Radicle Network and any personal data made available to the public in this regard (see above: Data in P2P and Blockchain Infrastructures) cannot be (fully) enforced.
 This is because Radicle Network is a decentralized network and it stores data committed to it around the world.
-We can only ensure your rights regarding data as to which we qualify as a controller (data processed by the Radicle Foundation – see above: How We Use Personal Data).
+The Foundation can only ensure your rights regarding data for which the Foundation qualifies as a controller (data processed by the Radicle Foundation – see above: How Personal Data is Used).

-This website is owned and operated by the Radicle Foundation.
-We are registered in the canton of Zug, Switzerland, under the commercial register number CHE405.696.942 [CHE-405.696.942 MWST].
-Our registered office is located at:
+The Radicle website [radicle.xyz] is maintained on a voluntary basis by the Radicle Foundation.
+The Foundation is registered in the canton of Zug, Switzerland, under the commercial register number CHE405.696.942 [CHE-405.696.942 MWST].
+The Foundation’s registered office is located at: